inkarkat/smartless/README.md

 ## Contributing

-Pull-requests to improve `smartless` are welcomed.
+Pull-requests to improve `smartless` are welcome.

 ## Credits